Monday Night War: 1999–2001: WCW's decline

-On October 5, 1999, Vince Russo and Ed Ferrara, the head writers of WWF television programs, signed with WCW, and were immediately replaced in the WWF by Chris Kreski.
-Russo and Ferrara contend that their reasons for leaving the WWF were a dispute with Vince McMahon over the increased workload that they were facing, with the introduction of the new SmackDown! broadcast, an attempt by WWF to compete with WCW's Thunder broadcast on Thursday nights; they became known on-screen as unseen management known as "The Powers That Be".
+On October 5, 1999, Vince Russo and Ed Ferrara, the head writers of WWF television programs, signed with WCW and were immediately replaced in the WWF by Chris Kreski.
+Russo and Ferrara contend that their reasons for leaving the WWF were a dispute with Vince McMahon over the increased workload that they were facing, with the introduction of the new SmackDown! broadcast, an attempt by WWF to compete with WCW's Thunder broadcast on Thursday nights; they initially became known as "The Powers That Be", unseen management figures.
 Ferrara even became an on-air parody of Jim Ross, named "Oklahoma", who mocked Ross's Bell's Palsy.
 However, Russo and Ferrara failed to replicate their success in the WWF.

 In December 1999, Bret Hart suffered a career-ending concussion during a match with Goldberg at Starrcade.
 WCW was entering severe financial and creative lows.
-Nitro's ratings failed to increase, and in January 2000, both Russo and Ferrara were suspended from the company after they considered putting the WCW World title on Tank Abbott.
+Nitro's ratings failed to increase, and in January 2000, both Russo and Ferrara were suspended from WCW after they considered putting the WCW World title on Tank Abbott.
 The subsequent promotion of Kevin Sullivan to head booker caused an uproar among WCW's wrestlers.
-Despite winning the WCW World Heavyweight Championship at Souled Out, Chris Benoit quit in protest, along with Eddie Guerrero, Perry Saturn and Dean Malenko.
+Despite winning the WCW World Heavyweight Championship at Souled Out, Chris Benoit quit in protest, along with Eddie Guerrero, Perry Saturn, and Dean Malenko.
 All four of them entered the WWF as The Radicalz, debuting on Raw Is War's January 31 episode—15 days after Benoit's title win.
-Nitro was cut to two hours beginning with the edition of January 3, 2000 (with the first hour running unopposed and the second hour competing against Raw Is War) in an effort to bolster the aggregate ratings score, but the elimination of the third hour did not mean higher ratings for Nitro, which by April averaged around a 2.5 (while Raw Is War drew more than double that amount).
+Nitro was cut to two hours beginning with the edition of January 3, 2000 (with the first hour running unopposed and the second hour competing against Raw Is War) to bolster the aggregate ratings score,.
+Still, the elimination of the third hour did not mean higher ratings for Nitro, which by April averaged around a 2.5 (while Raw Is War drew more than double that amount).